OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/om_command.rst

 configuration checking on the Problem after its setup is complete, and those that are used to collect information about the entire run of the Problem, things like profilers and tracers.

-All available *openmdao* sub-commands can be shown using the following command:
+All available :code:`openmdao` sub-commands can be shown using the following command:

 .. embed-shell-cmd::
     :cmd: openmdao -h